gurudattshahane/mySpringProject/README.md

 </p>

 In this case, all the bean configurations reside in the class, we used ```AppConfig.java``` class for bean configuration.
 That means, we no longer need xml file to configure our beans.
-In the previous examples, we were using ```ClassPathApplicationContext``` class to set the xml configurations, now we have to use different class called ```AnnotationConfigApplicationContext``` which takes in our ```AppConfig.class``` as input and sets the bean configuration.
+In the previous examples, we were using ```ClassPathXmlApplicationContext``` class to set the xml configurations, now we have to use different class called ```AnnotationConfigApplicationContext``` which takes in our ```AppConfig.class``` as input and sets the bean configuration.

 So whenever we have a class which depends on other class, we have to ensure that we have created the bean for it in the ```AppConfig.java``` class and we are using ```@Autowired``` annotation above the object instance.